rubocop/ruby-style-guide/README.md

     probably right...
     --Jerry Coffin (on indentation)

+One thing has always bothered me as Ruby developer - Python devs have a great programming style reference (PEP-8) and we never got an official guide documenting Ruby coding style and best practices.
+And I do believe that style matters.

-This document was created when I, as the Technical Lead of the company which I work for, was asked by the CTO to create some internal documents describing good style and best practices for Ruby programming.
+This document was originally created when I, as the Technical Lead of the company which I work for, was asked by our CTO to create some internal documents describing good style and best practices for Ruby programming.
 I started off by building upon
-[this existing style guide](https://github.com/chneukirchen/styleguide), since I concurred with most of the points in it.
-I hope it will be useful to other people as well and I hope that I'll get a lot of feedback and suggestions on how to improve the guide for the benefit of the entire Ruby community.
+[this existing style guide](https://github.com/chneukirchen/styleguide), since I concurred with many of the points in it.
+At some point I decided that the work I was doing might be interesting to members of the Ruby community in general and that the world had little need of another internal company guideline.
+But the world could certainly benefit from a community-driven and community-sanctioned set of practices, idioms and style prescriptions for Ruby programming.

+Since the inception of the guide I've received a lot of feedback from members of the exceptional Ruby community around the world.
+Thanks for all the suggestions and the support!
+Together we can make a resource beneficial to each and every Ruby developer out there.

 ## Formatting